 What to eat 30-60 minutes before a soccer game?

 - Granola bar

 - Peanut butter and honey sandwich

-These foods provide simple sugars that will give you an instant boost of energy.
+These foods provide simple sugars that will give you an instant boost of energy before a soccer game.
 They are also low in volume and won’t fill up your stomach or make you feel bloated.

 Also, they are ideal for when you don’t have much time to eat or when you feel nervous or anxious before a game.

 When should I eat before a soccer game?